Anmol7654/MAD_Assign123/README.md

 - Tap "Mood Suggestions" for practical tips and three motivational quotes.
 - Use the back button to return to previous screens.

-## Customization
-- Add more moods or update messages by editing the Java and XML files.
-- Change UI colors in `res/values/colors.xml` and gradients in `res/drawable/bg_gradient.xml`.

-## License
-This project is open source.
-Feel free to use, modify, and share!

----

-*Created with ❤️ using Android Studio.*